edrobinson/xajax-docs-1/docs/Response_php/removeScript.md

 ####Parameters:

-* $sFileName
+* $sFileName The relative or fully qualified URI of the javascript

-* $sUnload = ''
+* $sUnload = '' Name of a javascript function to call prior to unlaoding
+* return \Xajax\Plugin\Response

 ####Source Comments:

 Add a command to remove a SCRIPT reference to a javascript file on the browser

 Optionally, you can call a javascript function just prior to the file being unloaded (for cleanup).

-param string		$sFileName			The relative or fully qualified URI of the javascript file

-param string		$sUnload			Name of a javascript function to call prior to unlaoding the file

-return \Xajax\Plugin\Response

-####Writers Description:

 ####Example:
 ```